 Use backfill properly

-Whenever you hear the term “backfill,” it means the dirt that rests immediately behind your retaining wall.
-Backfill should not be garden soil, clay or any other material that you may have.
+The backfill of your retaining wall is just as important as the wall itself as it provides the proper drainage.
+If not, the wall will fail.
 It is very important that backfill is at least 12 inches of clean crushed stone.
 Beyond this point, it is completely ok to use compacted soil extracted from the area where you are doing the project.
 If you have plans to landscape behind the wall, use at least six inches of native soil over the gravel backfill.

 Lay perforated piping

-In addition to the foot of backfill that is used behind your retaining wall, you should also make sure that perforated piping is laid at the bottom of the backfilled portion of the wall.
+In addition to the foot of backfill used behind your retaining wall, you should also make sure that perforated piping is laid at the bottom of the backfilled portion of the wall.
 This helps create a hollow channel for water to go in the event of a heavy rain or watering.
-This piping can then be used to divert the water away from your retaining wall.
+This piping diverts the water away from your retaining wall.
 Then you won’t have to worry about it collecting behind the wall, causing pressure and decay.

 Install weep holes

 Another important aspect of your retaining wall drainage plan is to have properly installed weep holes.
-Work with your landscaping expert to ensure that these holes are appropriately placed and sized to ensure that any excess water can drain through the wall.
+Work with your landscape construction expert to ensure that these holes are the right size and appropriately placed to ensure that any excess water can drain through the wall.
 This will essentially give any moisture an additional route away from your wall, which is your ultimate goal.

 A retaining wall project is a major investment in both time and money.
-You will want to do everything in your power to ensure that the effort that goes into creating a retaining wall is not wasted.
 Because of this, make sure that you don’t make one of the most common (and most destructive) mistakes that any homeowner can make: cutting corners in the project and eliminating proper retaining wall drainage.
 By spending a little bit of extra time and a few more dollars on the project, you can ensure that your wall drains properly and will remain in place for many years to come.